YWCA Early Childhood Educator

 Benefits: (Full) – Pension, Medical/Dental, monthly buss pass, generous vacation, sick / health and wellness days.

 In addition to above, all YWCA employees receive a “Y” day (additional paid day off.)

 Location: Halifax NS

-The Early Childhood Educator student is expected to work with regular ECE staff within established guidelines of the YWCA and within the policy, procedures and regulations of the Department of Education and Early Childhood Development and the Food Safety Guidelines to deliver the planned quality childcare program.
+The Early Childhood Educator is expected to work within established guidelines of the YWCA and within the policy, procedures and regulations of the Department of Education and Early Childhood Development and the Food Safety Guidelines to deliver the planned quality childcare program.

 Must be a team player with skills in caring for children in a group setting.
 Must have a professional attitude and effective communications skills.
 Must have common sense, sound judgment and decision-making skills.
 Work can be demanding both physically and mentally.
 Must be a good communicator.

 - Must hold a valid ECE Classification Level 1, 2 or 3